Houseplant Mixed Containers 101

 Choose Like-Minded Plants

-To get you started, here’s a few of our favorite houseplants what they can be paired with.
+To get you started, here are a few of our favorite houseplants that they can be paired with.
 Keep in mind that some plants can tolerate a fairly broad range of conditions, so you may occasionally find plants paired with others that aren’t in the same category as below.
 When in doubt, just ask us!

 Water About Every 3-5 Days – Low Light

 - Peace lily

 - Crown of thorns

 Water Every 7-10 Days – Bright Indirect Light

 Water Every 14-21 Days – Bright Light